24.1: DNA Replication

 Figure \(\PageIndex{26}\): Human Chromosome Structure.
 Figure A from: The National Human Genome Research Institute, and Figure B from: The School of Biomedical Sciences Wiki

 (A) Shows a spectral karyogram of a normal human female.
-Humans have a total of 23 pairs of chromosomes for a total of 46.
-Each pair of chromosomes are referred to as homologous chromosomes as they contain copies of the same gene regions.
+Humans have a total of 23 pairs of chromosomes, totaling 46.
+Each pair of chromosomes is referred to as homologous chromosomes, as they contain copies of the same gene regions.
 Each of the homologous pairs of chromosomes is stained the same color.
 Chromosomes are shown in their condensed, unreplicated state.
 (B) Shows a schematic diagram of a single chromosome before (lower diagram) and after (upper diagram) replication.
-Upon replication, the identical copies of the chromosome are called sister chromatids and are linked together at the centromere structure.
+Upon replication, the identical copies of the chromosome are called sister chromatids and are linked together at the centromere.

 Figure A from: The National Human Genome Research Institute, and Figure B from: The School of Biomedical Sciences Wiki

 In the G2 phase, or second gap, the cell replenishes its energy stores and synthesizes the proteins necessary for chromosome manipulation.
 Some cell organelles are duplicated, and the cytoskeleton is dismantled to provide resources for the mitotic spindle.
-There may be additional cell growth during G2.
-The final preparations for the mitotic phase must be completed before the cell is able to enter the first stage of mitosis.
+There may be additional cell growth during the G2 phase.
+The final preparations for the mitotic phase must be completed before the cell can enter the first stage of mitosis.
 To make two daughter cells, the contents of the nucleus and the cytoplasm must be divided.
-The mitotic phase is a multistep process during which the duplicated chromosomes are aligned, separated, and moved to opposite poles of the cell, and then the cell is divided into two new identical daughter cells.
-The first portion of the mitotic phase, mitosis, is composed of five stages, which accomplish nuclear division.
-The second portion of the mitotic phase, called cytokinesis, is the physical separation of the cytoplasmic components into two daughter cells.
+The mitotic phase is a multistep process during which the duplicated chromosomes are aligned, separated, and moved to opposite poles of the cell.
+Then the cell divides into two new, identical daughter cells.
+The first portion of the mitotic phase, mitosis, consists of five stages that accomplish nuclear division.
+The second portion of the mitotic phase, known as cytokinesis, involves the physical separation of the cytoplasmic components into two daughter cells.

 If cells are not traversing through one of the phases of interphase or mitosis, they are said to be in G0 or a resting state.
 If cells enter G0 permanently, they are said to have entered a stage of replicative senescence and will no longer be maintained for long-term viability within the organism.

-Panel (A) shows CDK-cyclin complexes with direct functions in regulating the cell cycle are shown.
+Panel (A) shows CDK-cyclin complexes with direct functions in regulating the cell cycle.
 CDK3/cyclin C drives cell cycle entry from G0.
 CDK4/6/cyclin D complexes initiate phosphorylation of the retinoblastoma protein (pRb) and promote the activation of CDK2/cyclin E complex.
-In late G1, CDK2/cyclin E complex completes phosphorylation and inactivation of pRb, which releases the E2F transcription factors and G1/S transition takes place.
-DNA replication takes place in S phase.
-CDK2/cyclin A complex regulates progression through S phase and CDK1/cyclin A complex through G2 phase in preparation for mitosis (M).
-Mitosis is initiated by CDK1/cyclin B complex.
+In late G1, the CDK2/cyclin E complex completes the phosphorylation and inactivation of pRb, which releases the E2F transcription factors, and the G1/S transition occurs.
+DNA replication occurs during the S phase of the cell cycle.
+CDK2/cyclin A complex regulates progression through S phase, and CDK1/cyclin A complex through G2 phase in preparation for mitosis (M).
+Mitosis is initiated by the CDK1/cyclin B complex.

 Replication Initiation